Koralix-Studios/step-functions/README.md

 Using the `addTransition` method during execution on an `AsyncStepFunction` may produce errors because thread safety is not guaranteed.
 Make sure to only add transitions before executing the `AsyncStepFunction`.

+## How to Contribute

+Read the [CONTRIBUTING](.github/CONTRIBUTING.md) file for more information.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.